cloudquery/docs/docs/cli/policy/testing.md

 Prior to committing to a public repository: validate that there is no sensitive information (account IDs, credentials or PII) in the CSV

-When working with the [cloudquery-policies/aws](https://github.com/cloudquery-policies/aws/blob/main/tools/find-sensitive-strings.go) repo you can use the script found in the tooling directory:
+When working with the [cloudquery-policies/aws](https://github.com/cloudquery-policies/aws/blob/main/tools/find-sensitive-strings.go) repository you can use the script found in the tooling directory:
 ``` bash
 go run tools/find-sensitive-strings.go
 ```